What Effect Might User Behavior Information Have on Page Ranking

 - Once those pages are returned, they may be organized based upon usage statistics, in whole or in part

-- Those usage scores could be assigned to pages at the time the query is performed, or before hand, and may be based upon a variety of usage information
+- Those usage scores could be assigned to pages at the time the query is performed or beforehand and may be based upon a variety of useful information

 - Examples of usage information in the patent include (a) frequency of visit information and (b) unique visitor information

 - The rankings of those pages could be combined with link information such as PageRank and/or query information involving how well the query matches up with terms and phrases on the page

 - Other information, such as the length of the path of a document, could also be used in ranking pages

 The patent filing includes a detailed example of how a total score for a page might be calculated based upon the usage score and an IR score:

 In one particular version, the documents might be organized by a total score that equals the usage score multiplied by the square root of a query-term-based Information Retrieval (IR) score.
 For example, the usage score might be calculated using a frequency of visit score multiplied by a unique user score multiplied by a path length score.